 The cemetery administration is performed by Maria McGwynn at the Town Hall.
-If you would like to discuss an interment in the cemetery, she can be contacted in person at the Town Hall (Monday to Friday 10 am to 4.30pm), by phone on 01494 774842 or by email to email@example.com.
+If you would like to discuss an interment in the cemetery, she can be contactedon 07831 273 809 (Monday to Friday 9 am to 5.30pm) or by email to email@example.com.

 Our cemetery pages aim to provide a simple guide to our services.
-This information is also contained within our Guide to Chesham Cemetery (PDF, 1MB), which you can print out for further reference.
+This information, and more, is also contained within our Guide to Chesham Cemetery.
+Please contact Maria to request a copy.